openzen/paper/README.md

 Reducing online fraud
 Equitable distribution of assets

-Token Generation and Distribution
+#### Token Generation and Distribution ####
 The project is being developed by an independent  team of software engineers and IT professionals.
-And we’ve decided to launch the ICO in order to accelerate the development of the project.
+And we’ve decided to launch the Token Sale in order to accelerate the development of the project.

-The first stage is Pre ICO in order to prepare for the ICO campaign, to collect feedbacks, comments, opinions of community, to attract consultants, lawyers, economists who share our ideas and support the proposed implementation of the project.
+The first stage is TokenSale in order to collect feedbacks, comments, opinions of community, to attract consultants, lawyers, economists who share our ideas and support the proposed implementation of the project.

-Zen Token
+##### ZenToken #####
 ZenToken is not a currency, not an investment product or other product aiming to bring material benefits to its holder.
 ZenToken is a product and element of the work in the system Zen produced by both the system and the users.
 ZenToken is a necessary and important part of the Zen system, it is an integral element of it.